lazamar/elm-architecture-haskell/README.md

 ## Example Program

 This example will does some synchronous and asynchronous IO as well as getting user input without blocking the main thread.

-It illustrates how the Elm Architecture can help with the organisation of a stateful multi-threaded application.
+It illustrates how the Elm Architecture can help with the organisation of state updates in a multi-threaded application.

 ```haskell
 {-# LANGUAGE NoImplicitPrelude #-}